keithbuhler/dissertation-story/9 Flourishing.md

 Stephen Brown’s Darwinian objection that “happiness” of our species is gene propagation, which seems to transform ethics into a descriptive discipline;

+### Notes

+Julia Driver puts the distinction well: “While it is true that virtue must lead to human flourishing, virtue is not concerned solely with human flourishing.
+Kindness directed towards a dog is still a moral virtue, even though it contributes to human flourishing not one whit.”[@driver2004response]

+The human good is not "flourishing" conceived as an external, contingent consequence to be discovered (in part) and designed (in part).
+The human good is *to be human*, including all of the particular content entailed by that life form.
+Humanity is not a merely formal concept, as some have thought (Kant is often attributed this).
+For Kant, humanity is an end in itself.
+“Humanity is nothing other than the capacity freely to set particular ends.”[@guyer2002ends 162] But merely to be free is not sufficient for humanity.
+To be free to be human is necessary; but to be human to be free is a paltry, empty, and possibly miserable state.